Reviews and Comments

 Jarulf@bookrastinating.com

-I mostly read Science Fiction and Fantasy, but the occasional non-genre or literary fiction book slips through as well.
+I work in a used book shop in a small town in Sweden.
+I often prefer to spend my evenings with a book rather than the TV.
+I mostly read Science Fiction and Fantasy, but the occasional non-genre or literary fiction book slips through too as well as crime.
 I read to relax, to escape and recharge.
-I read shockingly few books in Swedish, my native language, and these tend to be non-fiction.
+I read shockingly few books in Swedish, my native language, and I keep telling myself I should read more without much happening.

 This link opens in a pop-up window